 Use ONLY reliable internet sources, such as governmental or institutional websites (e.g. the UN, EU, Amnesty International, University websites, papers written and posted by academics).

 Wikipedia, other similar reference sites as well as blogs or chat rooms ARE NOT to be used in a dissertation.
 This is because Wikis and blogs are sometimes deliberately inaccurate.
 If you find relevant information on an unreliable website, check this information in a reliable source, and use this as a reference.

 HOWEVER: It is acceptable to make use of Wikipedia or any ‘popular site’ IF these are the OBJECT of analysis and NOT a source of information (e.g. a dissertation on the usage of language in relation to emoticons in blogs or chat fora would naturally need to refer to the webpages in question).
-Nevertheless, even such a dissertation does need to make use of books in order to introduce the topic and give it a theoretical backing.
-It should not consist of the analysis of the webpages only.
+Nevertheless, even such a dissertation does need to make use of academic sources in order to introduce the topic and give it a sound theoretical framework.
+It should not consist of the analysis of the webpages only

 If you do need to quote from the internet, make sure that the day you last accessed that particular site appears in the list of references, since the internet is not a reliable medium when it comes to permanent access to information, even governments and NGOs update their homepages and delete documents.

 It is better to print out anything you might want to use immediately because it could be deleted as you progress with your dissertation.
 In addition, having a hard copy also means that you can show it to your supervisor upon request.